charleneclee/cssi-prework-json-ajax-intro/README.md

 * [Copter Labs - JSON: What It Is and How to Use It](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/)
 * [StackOverflow - How Does AJAX Work?](http://stackoverflow.com/questions/1510011/how-does-ajax-work)
 * [jQuery Documentation](http://jquery.com/)

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-prework-json-ajax-intro'>JSON and Ajax</a> on Learn.co and start learning to code for free.</p>